jldupont/pygcloud/feature_policy.md

 # How it works

 * Policies can be evaluated followed, or not, by the deployment phase
-* Policies can be evaluated after a deployment phase in order to access to more information
+* Policies can be evaluated after a deployment phase with the benefit of having access to more information
 * Policies can be evaluated in `dry run` or `production` mode
   * In `dry run`, policy exception(s) are logged without exiting
   * In `production`, the first policy exception exists the process